 The Zeus virus also has access to a C&C server.
-The Command and Control server is the means by which an attacker can order the Zeus Trojan to shutdown, reboot and cause havoc to your computer, delete essential files in your computer, or download and open unnecessary files.
+The Command and Control server is how an attacker can order the Zeus Trojan to shut down, reboot and cause havoc to your computer, delete essential files, or download and open unnecessary files.

 All these problems will ultimately force you to reinstall your Windows operating system and will render repair costs.
 You can remove Zeus Trojan from your Windows system using several methods.

 Using Malwarebytes Scanner